Useful Classes We Don’t Teach in School

 - plenty more

-Minimizing your taxes through legal means is a massive part of getting rich for many.
+Minimizing your taxes through legal means is a massive part of getting rich for many people.
 The school system teaches our kids nothing about taxes right now.

 Physical Education